 Clarke University is private property.
 The right is hereby reserved to issue parking tickets and deny the use of campus parking areas and lots to unauthorized persons, and to those who violate Clarke University parking regulations.
 Clarke University reserves the right to tow unauthorized vehicles at the owner’s expense.

 Students can purchase a parking permit at Student Accounts or online.
-If a student does not have a current parking permit properly displayed on the left rear bumper or window of their vehicle, it will be ticketed if parked in any of the campus lots.
+If a student does not have a current parking permit properly displayed on the left rear window of their vehicle, it will be ticketed if parked in any of the campus lots.

 Temporary Parking Permits

 Temporary parking permits are available in the safety and security office.
 If a student has a visitor coming for the weekend, a temporary parking permit may be obtained for the visitor.
 Temporary parking permits are also available to students who need one; for example, if their car is being repaired and they are using a temporary car.
 Temporary permits are only good for two weeks and they may not be used repeatedly in place of a regular parking permit.